BonnyAD9/ccpp/README.md

 ccpp generates binaries and object files in folder `bin`.

+You can generate new project folder structure with `ccpp new project_folder`.

 ### ccpp.toml
 Only the name of the project is required, all other fields are optional and they will have their default values if they are not present.